 Students explore and develop their understanding of how music is organised.
-By performing, creating, analysing and responding to music works that exhibit different approaches, students explore and develop their understanding of the possibilities of musical organisation.
-They prepare and perform ensemble and/or solo musical works to develop technical control, expression and stylistic understanding of their chosen instrument/sound source.
-At least two works should be associated with their study of approaches to music organisation.
-They create (arrange, compose or improvise) short music and the processes they have studied.
+Students perform as an ensemble and/or solo musician and develop technical control, expression and stylistic understanding of their chosen instrument/sound source.
+They create musical works and reflect on the processes they have studied.
 They develop knowledge of music language concepts as they analyse and respond to a range of music, becoming familiar with the ways music creators treat elements of music and concepts and use compositional devices to create works that communicate their ideas.

-Area of Study 1: Performing Area of Study 2: Creating

-Area of Study 3: Analysing and responding
+Area of Study 1: Performing Area of Study 2: Creating Area of Study 3: Analysing and responding